maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-2.md

 "Next, introduce a historical example: 'The amphitheatre of Arles, with a **capacity** of 25,000 **spectators**, shows how **versatile** stadiums can be.
 It became a **fortress**, then a village.
 With growing **interest** in **conservation**, it was converted back.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 14 words in two columns, showing the word and its synonyms.
 For example: `word —— synonyms`."

 "End with a creative question: 'How could a modern, **mono-functional** sports **arena** in your city **adapt** to become more **versatile**?'"